Skip to main content

 Custom props

-Single-spa custom props can be passed to your root component like so:
+Single-spa custom props can be passed to your root component.
+In your application's entry file, add the props to your root component:

 const vueLifecycles = singleSpaVue({